baltimoreblacktechies/100daysOfCode-2021/100DaysOfCode_Dylan/README.md

 down the numerical FMM route (with Laurent series) for the equations I've been wrestling with.
 Also fixed a bug or two with the BBT 100 Days of code CI.

+## Day 6

+I went viral !

+Made a nice d3 vis in observablehq.com of the parachute of the [perseverance rover](https://observablehq.com/@dmadisetti/perseverance-parachute)
+Spliced together some footage of the actual parachute + [posted to reddit](https://reddit.com/r/dataisbeautiful/comments/lqgset/oc_decoding_the_stars_visualizing_the_message_in/)